yerodin/RCE-Exfiltration-Framwework/README.md

 # RCE-Exfiltration-Framework

 **Ever found and RCE but just can't seem to get a shell?
 Well we do have RCE right??
-Let's Exfiltrate!!.**
+Let's Exfiltrate!!**

 ## How It Works
 This script works by using different means to quickly exfiltrate the output of RCE.